Cilantro Lime Shrimp Skillet

 I tend to overcrowd the skillet.
 For crispier topping and even cooking, allow for a little space between the shrimp.

 This dish is best fresh from the oven, however, it's still delicious leftover!
-When I need to send it with my husband for dinner during his work shift, I brown some of the panko topping and send it on the side.
+When I need to send it with Husband for dinner during his work shift, I brown some of the panko topping and send it on the side.

 The shrimp can be served as is, or I can recommend it served on toasted crusty bread or over rice or quinoa!